SoftwareAG/c8y-docs/content/machine-learning/casting-defect-detection-bundle/cast-defect-detection.md

 2. Select the *castingModelDesigner.architecture* file and click the edit icon <img src="/images/zementis/mlw-edit-icon.png" alt="Edit" style="display:inline-block; margin:0"> to open an interface/editor to build your own deep neural network architecture by dragging and dropping various layers available in the menu at the left.

-3. Build a deep neural network architecture using the below example and save:
+3. Build a deep neural network architecture using the example shown below and save:

     ![Design](/images/zementis/castingDetection/mlw-casting-method1-arch-design.gif)

-4. Train the deep neural network model by setting the **Training Parameters** as below:
+4. Train the deep neural network model by setting the **Training Parameters** as shown below:

     ![TrainParams](/images/zementis/castingDetection/mlw-casting-method1-arch-training-params.png)